Slip-and-Fall Accidents at Work

 - Slips and falls are a top cause of compensable work injuries in the trucking industry.

 Employee fall accidents can happen in any profession, but NFSI reports that fatal falls are most likely to occur in the construction industry and maintenance industry.
-The U.S. Centers for Disease Control and Prevention (CDC) also indicate that fall injuries are very common in the healthcare sector.
+The U.S. CDC notes that fall-down injuries are also very common in the healthcare sector.
 Falls frequently occur among heavy truck drivers and tractor-trailer drivers as well.

 Falls in the Construction Industry: Falls at Workplaces

-According to the Bureau of Labor Statistics, 35 percent of fatal construction injuries occurred as a result of slips and falls.
+According to the US Bureau of Labor Statistics, up to thirty-five 35 percent of deadly construction accidents resulted from tripping and slipping and falling.
 OSHA also reports that falls are the most frequent cause of fatalities at construction job sites.
 They are the contributing factor in one of every three construction accident deaths.

 While some of these injuries occur due to falls from equipment or falls to a lower elevation, many of the workplace fall deaths resulted from slips, trips, or falls on the same level.
 This means injured workers may have tripped on construction site debris, uneven ground or other hazards.